aviemet/icr/README.md

 * All entrypoints must be an `index.tsx` file in a directory named for the route
 * Maximum depth of 3 folder levels for any page entrypoint

+## Handling Shifts in DB

+The shift exception table is an instance of a recurring shift which has been altered for a single instance.
+The `shift_id` field points to a *new* shift record, which itself points to the original shift through the `parent_id` field.

 ## Debugging

 Use to increase log depth for server side node output for debugging webpack: